-A successful leader needs to have confidence in herself.
+A successful leader needs to have confidence in themselves.
 Self-confidence also means that you can respond to correction or negative feedback without becoming completely devastated.
-An employee who has self-confidence speaks up when needed and keeps her mouth shut when it's not necessary for her to speak up.
+An employee who has self-confidence speaks up when needed and keeps their mouth shut when it's not necessary for them to speak up.

 If an employee is willing to speak up but not to shut up, that's not self-confidence.
 That's a sign for you that the person isn't sure their ideas can withstand a little discussion.
 Or it's a red flag that the person feels that their way is the only right way.
 Neither is a confidence builder that the individual has the core competency of self-confidence.

 Well, Steve is a great salesperson, but be careful, or he'll dump his entire workload on you.
 Have you known someone like that?
 That person may have great sales skills but isn't someone you want to put on the high potential path.
 You need people who are honest and trustworthy.
 Someone who everyone knows will do the right thing.

 To be a leader, you have to think about tomorrow.
 Being good at thinking about today makes you a good worker, but thinking towards tomorrow makes you a high potential person.
 This core competency involves looking at the industry as a whole, not just your business or your department.
 It means constant development.
 You want to promote an employee who figures out what is going on now and how to handle things in the future.

 These are seven core competencies that apply to most businesses, but there are certainly others that may apply to yours.
 Identify the core competencies that are the ones critical to your business.
 Then take a look at your current employees and identify which employees have these skills and put them on your high potential track.